jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ---

-## 3 **Update Function**
+## 3 **Update function**

 ### 3.1 **Function Header**
-- If applicable write a function wich updates the Application and the OS in the container.
+- If applicable write a function that updates the application and the OS in the container.
-- Each update function starts with a standardised Header:
+- Each update function starts with the same code:
 ```bash
 function update_script() {
   header_info